-- a.
-Must observe the stated regulations and policies of the College, provided these do not contravene the principles of academic freedom or the right to criticize and seek revisions. - b.
-Must demonstrate due respect for all students as individuals, encourage their free pursuit of learning, foster honest academic conduct, and adhere to proper roles as intellectual guides and academic advisors (see also handbook sections 4.1.1. h., 4.1.4, and 4.14). - c.
-Must respect the confidential nature of the relationship between faculty member and student, recognizing that confidentiality is not absolute. - d.
-Must ensure that evaluations of students reflect each student's true academic merit and achievement. - e.
-Must be objective in professional evaluation of colleagues.
+- a. must observe the stated regulations and policies of the College, provided these do not contravene the principles of academic freedom or the right to criticize and seek revisions. - b. must demonstrate due respect for all students as individuals, encourage their free pursuit of learning, foster honest academic conduct, and adhere to proper roles as intellectual guides and academic advisors (see also handbook sections 4.1.1.h, 4.1.4, and 4.14). - c. must respect the confidential nature of the relationship between faculty member and student, recognizing that confidentiality is not absolute. - d. must ensure that evaluations of students reflect each student's true academic merit and achievement. - e. must be objective in professional evaluation of colleagues. - f. must accept an appropriate individual share of responsibility for faculty governance and committee service. - g. must refrain from any form of harassment of students, colleagues or other College associates (see also handbook sections 4.1.4 and 4.4). - h. must refrain from any form of exploitation of students, colleagues or other College associates. - i. must refrain from situations in which students compensate faculty members directly for professional, consultative, or advisory services unless granted explicit approval by the Provost. - j. must refrain from situations in which students' talents, skills or labor are used for a faculty member's significant personal gain. - k. must avoid using his or her official position or influence to further his or her personal gain or advancement, or that of family members (including spouse, domestic partners and dependents), or personal associates, at the expense of the College or against College policy. - l. must avoid accepting from or supplying to any student, organization or person doing or seeking to do business with the College, a loan, gift, or favor of more than nominal value.
+This includes loans, gifts, or favors accepted for or supplied to a faculty

-- f.
-Must accept an appropriate individual share of responsibility for faculty governance and committee service. - g.
-Must refrain from any form of harassment of students, colleagues, or other College associates (see also handbook sections 4.1.4 and 4.4). - h.
-Must refrain from any form of exploitation of students, colleagues, or other College associates. - Must refrain from situations in which students compensate faculty members directly for professional, consultative, or advisory services unless granted explicit approval by the Provost. - j.
-Must refrain from situations in which students' talents, skills, or labor are used for a faculty member's significant personal gain. - k.
-Must avoid using his/her official position or influence to further his/her personal gain or advancement, or that of family members (including spouse, domestic partners, and dependents) or personal associates, at the expense of the College or against College policy. - Must avoid accepting from or supplying to any student, organization, or person doing or seeking to do business with the College, a loan, gift, or favor of more than nominal value.
-This includes loans, gifts, or favors accepted for or supplied to a faculty member's family (including spouse, domestic partners, and dependents) or personal associates. - m.
-Must make only incidental use of College resources for purposes unrelated to the education, research, scholarship, and public service missions of the College.
-Such resources include, but are not limited to facilities, personnel, students, equipment, and confidential information. - n.
-Must avoid creating the impression of officially representing Muhlenberg College when speaking or acting as private persons. - o.
-Must not, without proper authority, give or release any information or data of a confidential nature, secured through one's position with the College, to a person or agency not authorized to receive such information.
-Information may be provided to school officials with legitimate educational interests (as defined by the Family Educational Rights and Privacy Act) if the official needs to review an education record in order to fulfill his/her professional responsibilities for the College.
+- member's family (including spouse, domestic partners and dependents), or personal associates. - m. must make only incidental use of College resources for purposes unrelated to the education, research, scholarship, and public service missions of the College.
+Such resources include, but are not limited to facilities, personnel, students, equipment, and confidential information. - n. must avoid creating the impression of officially representing Muhlenberg College when speaking or acting as private persons. - o. must not, without proper authority, give or release any information or data of a confidential nature, secured through one's position with the College, to a person or agency not authorized to receive such information.
+Information may be provided to school officials with legitimate educational interests (as defined by the Family Educational Rights and Privacy Act) if the official needs to review an education record in order to fulfill his or her professional responsibilities for the College.